How can I protect my web pages from email address harvesting?

 To test the security of your own address, visit a search engine such as Google and enter your email address.
 The number of results you see represents the minimum number that are visible to harvesting scripts.

-For Indiana University web pages, if the contact information is for IU business, consider obtaining a departmental account and listing that address rather than your personal address; see At IU, how can my group or department request a computing account?
+For Indiana University web pages, if the contact information is for IU business, consider obtaining a departmental account and listing that address rather than your personal address; see About requesting accounts for groups or departments

 If you use Webserve, you can also protect email addresses by creating a link to a web form which allows messages to be submitted using a server script; for instructions, see Forms Using Transform.